NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/10-document-intelligence.md

 ## Task 2: Analyze a Receipt with Azure AI Document Intelligence in Microsoft Foundry

-In this task, you will use Azure AI Foundry to analyze a receipt image using prebuilt AI models, extracting key details such as merchant information, transaction date, and total amount.
+In this task, you will use Microsoft Foundry to analyze a receipt image using prebuilt AI models, extracting key details such as merchant information, transaction date, and total amount.

 You are now ready to analyze a fictitious receipt from the Northwind Traders retail company.